Published on may 7th, 2026 by Felix Martinez

-Companies that pay monthly dividends can help investors secure consistent cash flows, providing income more regularly than those that pay quarterly or annual payments.
+Companies that pay monthly dividends can help investors secure consistent cash flows, providing income more regularly than companies that pay quarterly or annually.

 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter, like dividend yield and payout ratio) by clicking on the link below:

-One name that we have not yet reviewed is Savaria Corporation (SISXF), a Canadian-based company that operates in the accessibility industry.
-Shares currently yield more than 3.6%, which is more than twice the average yield of the S&P 500 Index.
+One name we have not yet reviewed is Savaria Corporation (SISXF), a Canadian-based company operating in the accessibility industry.
+Shares currently yield more than 1.9%, slightly above the S&P 500 Index’s average yield.

 This article will evaluate the company, its business model, and its dividend to determine whether Savaria Corporation is a good candidate for purchase.